 To measure productivity you divide outputs by inputs over a set period of time.
 As a formula that’s productivity = output ÷ input.
 It’s a simple equation – yet measuring productivity in the real world is never so straightforward; nor is making any meaningful improvement.

-In this article we’ll first look at practical ways to measure productivity in the workplace, and then at some of the practical metrics and KPIs that help business owners and managers lift productivity.
+In this article we’ll look at ways to measure productivity in the workplace – including how to measure labour productivity, and how to measure multifactor productivity – then explain some practical metrics and KPIs that help managers lift productivity in the workplace.

-To keep things simple we’ll be looking mostly at manufacturing productivity.
-Most of what we’ll touch on, though, will be equally relevant to wholesalers and retailers, who each have outputs and inputs that can be optimised.
-And we’ll also look at how to measure knowledge worker productivity (and improve it), as part of measuring multifactor productivity.
+To keep things simple we’ll be looking mostly at measuring manufacturing productivity.
+Most of what we’ll touch on, though, will be equally relevant to wholesalers and retailers, who each have outputs and inputs that can be tracked and optimised.
+We’ll also look at how to measure knowledge worker productivity (and improve it), as part of measuring multifactor productivity.

 In this article:

 - How to measure labour productivity

 - What does measuring labour productivity tell you?